SOLIDWORKS Composer: The correct way to import any CAD model

 Import CATIA V4 hierarchy: Import PMI:

-• Import free faces: Imports any surface for face geometry, unchecking will ignore anything that is not a solid model.
+• Import free faces: Imports any surface for face geometry; unchecking will ignore anything that is not a solid model.

-• Import hidden components (no show): This will import any model data that is hidden, anything suppressed will not import into Composer regardless of this option.
+• Import hidden components (no show): This will import any model data that is hidden; anything suppressed will not import into Composer, regardless of this option.
 Unchecking this will ignore anything hidden during import.

-• Importing textures: It is possible to import the texture information from SOLIDWORKS to Composer; however doing so will break any possibility of later updating the model if a CAD change has been made.
-To do this export the SOLIDWORKS model as a 3DXML from SOLIDWORKS and import that 3DXML into Composer using this option.
+• Importing textures: It is possible to import the texture information from SOLIDWORKS to Composer; however, doing so will break any possibility of later updating the model if a CAD change has been made.
+To do this, export the SOLIDWORKS model as a 3DXML from SOLIDWORKS and import that 3DXML into Composer using this option.

 On the left side of this window, there is a Refinement option.
 Think of this as a quality import slider.
 Medium quality is the default setting; sliding the bar in either direction will either decrease or increase the edge quality level and will affect both the file size and performance.
-Note that when importing multiple models into Composer you can control the quality per model, only bringing in the most important components at higher quality.
+Note that when importing multiple models into Composer, you can control the quality per model, only bringing in the most important components at a higher quality.

 SOLIDWORKS Composer Import Situations